 The Effects of Whale Hunting

-Whales are an undeniably important part of all marine ecosystems and the broader system that effects all living things, whether they dwell on land or under the sea.
-A healthy, balanced ocean means that humanity as the best possible change to maintain a healthy society.
-Scientists agree that only when humankind learns to live alongside the rest of the natural world, rather than in opposition to it, the earth will truly be balanced.
+Whales are an undeniably important part of all marine ecosystems and the broader system that affects all living things, whether they dwell on land or under the sea.
+A healthy, balanced ocean means that humanity has the best possible chance of maintaining a healthy society.
+Scientists agree that only when humankind learns to live alongside the rest of the natural world, rather than in opposition to it, will the earth truly be balanced.

 Whales are by far the largest animals in the ocean, but there are some others that scientists have also spent time researching that could provide a similar habitat for deep sea creatures.
 Although it would be a much less extensive one.
 For example, a whale shark carcass was discovered alongside three mobile ray carcasses.
 These four carcasses did provide some manner of sustenance for the scavengers around them, such as the hagfish, but the bodies had not progressed past the first stage, the “mobile-scavenger stage”.